-Class will meet twice a week, Tuesdays and Thursdays from 2:00PM to 3:0PM.
+Class will meet twice a week.
 We will have lectures for learning new materials and walking through hands-on examples.
 For this reason, we ask that you have your laptops with you at all lectures so you may walk through the examples with the instructor.
 We will also have discussion sections interspersed to allow for more independent/group practice with the instructors there and able to help.

-If you are unable to attend lecture, you may watch the lecture from a previous semester.
+If you are unable to attend lecture, you may watch the lecture, which is uploaded to YouTube.
 These videos are linked on the bCourses home page.
 While these are available to you, we highly recommend you attend lecture in person because the course is significantly different from previous semesters.
-You will earn the 10% participation grade by coming to class.
-Other forms of participation such as posting/answering questions on Ed could also contribute to the participation grade.